Hybrid Meta-learners for Estimating Heterogeneous Treatment Effects: Experiments

-Setup B demonstrates the performance trade-off driven by the \textit{data imbalance between treated and control populations}.
+\textbf{Setup B} demonstrates the performance trade-off driven by the \textit{treatment–control imbalance}.
 As the proportion of treated units decreases, the imbalance in sample sizes between the treatment and control groups becomes more severe.
 This imbalance disproportionately affects indirect learners, as their separate outcome models are trained on increasingly unbalanced samples and are more susceptible to ``regularization-induced confounding''.
-Empirically, TARNet performs better under balanced treatment assignment but underperforms when only 20\% of units receive treatment.
+Empirically, TARNet performs better under balanced treatment but underperforms when only 20\% of units receive treatment.

-Setup C demonstrates the performance trade-off driven by the \textit{strength of confounding}.
+\textbf{Setup C} demonstrates the performance trade-off driven by the \textit{strength of confounding}.
 As the degree of confounding increases, the feature distributions differ more significantly across treatment groups.
 This poses greater challenges for indirect learners, as their separate outcome models are trained on increasingly divergent data distributions and suffer from reduced sample efficiency.
 As expected, TARNet performs well only under weaker confounding, but fails to match the X-learner when confounding is stronger.

-In contrast, across all three setups and varying parameters, the H-learner consistently outperforms both its direct and indirect counterparts by dynamically adjusting its inductive bias to better align with the underlying data, demonstrating robustness by unifying the strengths of both learners.
+In contrast, across all varying setups, the H-learner consistently outperforms both its direct and indirect counterparts by adjusting its inductive bias to better align with the underlying data, demonstrating robustness by unifying the strengths of both learners.

-to favor direct regularization.
+\textbf{Effect of regularization parameter $\lambda$}.
+We further investigate the performance of H-learner across different $\lambda$ values.
+Figure~\ref{fig:synthetic2} shows how the test PEHE varies with $\lambda$ in Setup A, across different levels of feature sharing: low (10\%), medium (50\%), and high (90\%).

+\textbf{Results.} Figure~\ref{fig:synthetic2} shows that the optimal value of $\lambda$ consistently lies between the two extremes—$\lambda = 0$ (indirect learner) and $\lambda = 1$ (direct learner)—further highlighting that combining both regularizations yields better performance than relying on either alone.
+Across different levels of feature sharing, the H-learner with the best-performing $\lambda$ consistently improves upon the weaker learner by at least 10\% and the stronger learner by at least 5\%.
+Moreover, the trend in the optimal $\lambda$ reflects the inductive bias inherent in the data: as more features are shared, the underlying CATE function becomes simpler and tends to favor direct regularization.
 We observe that the H-learner adapts to this inductive bias by yielding a larger optimal $\lambda$ as the number of shared features increases.
-Similar performance patterns are observed in Setups B and C, and results are provided in the supplement.
+Similar performance results in Setups B and C are provided in Appendix \ref{sec: add_syn}.